mgmetro4/PowerShell/README.md

   3. Go to directory or use full path to enter: `./hello.ps1`

   ** If you don't include `./` before the path name, you will encounter an error

+  ** If the path contains spaces, use `&"path with spaces/script.ps1" ` instead

   **Output**:
     ```